Charleston Transportation: Getting In, Out and Around the Holy City

 Charleston also has a public bus system (CARTA) that makes getting around Downtown very easy — click here for a map of routes and stops in the downtown area.

-Another popular way to get around Charleston (when the weather is nice) is to rent a bike.
-You can rent a bike from a bike share company, like Holy Spokes or a bike tour company.
+Another popular form of Charleston transportation (when the weather is nice) is to rent a bike.
+You can rent a bike from a bike-share company, like Holy Spokes or a bike tour company.

 If you’re planning on spending much time outside of the city center, you’ll possibly want to rent a car.
 Getting to and from both Mount Pleasant and James Island is easier with a vehicle.